DKFZ-ODCF/nf-bam2fastq/README.md

   * Paired-end FASTQs are generated with biobambam2's `bamtofastq`.
   * Sorting is done with the UNIX coreutils tool "sort" in an efficient way (e.g. sorting per read-group; co-sorting of order-matched mate FASTQs).

-> **Warning**: This version still uses the 2.0.87 version of biobambam2, which contains a [bug](https://gitlab.com/german.tischler/biobambam2/-/issues/94) that prevents that files for orphaned second-reads (U2) are written.
-If you apply this workflow version to paired-end BAMs, make sure they are complete and non-truncated.

 ## Status

 Please have a look at the [project board](projects/1) for further information.